Quality sleep, a key brain health factor, is easier when you’re cool. Learn many low and high-tech tips for keeping cool when the weather turns hot.

 Do you remember waterbeds?

-One of their drawbacks is that they pull heat away from you and need to be heated when it’s cool outside.
+One of their drawbacks is that they pull heat away from you and need to be heated when the surrounding air is cool.

 Bed Fans